 After a 5-year suspension, the US Export-Import Bank, the official export credit agency of the United States, has resumed loaning to Ukrainian borrowers to buy American goods, reports the U.S.-Ukraine Business Council.
 “This is great news for U.S. exporters of good and services and for business in Ukraine,” said Morgan Williams, president of the Washington-based Council.
 Alex Gordin, Managing Director of Broad Street Capital Group, said the Bank’s return sends “a terrific signal to U.S. companies seeking to supply the Ukrainian market with U.S. goods and services.
 It also sends an encouraging message to investors on the improving economic condition in Ukraine.”
 US-Ukraine trade is believed to have grown by 30% in 2018.

-Tenders are being prepared this winter for 50-year production sharing agreements to explore and produce oil and gas in 12 fields, largely in western and eastern Ukraine.
+This spring energy companies be able to bid on 50-year production sharing agreements to explore and produce oil and gas in 12 fields, largely in western and eastern Ukraine.
 The government’s goal is to convert Ukraine from a nation that imports 40% of its gas needs to an energy exporter.
 During 5-year exploration phases, tenders stipulate minimum investments of $16-36 million.
 After recovery of exploration costs, the state expects to receive at least 11% of oil and gas.
 In anticipation of these production sharing agreements, several Ukraine energy funds were set up last year, notably a $250 million fund by SigmaBleyzer, the Houston-based investment company.
 Energy and Coal Industry Minister Igor Nasalik has estimated the 12 ‘PSA’s’ could draw $2 billion in investment.

 In Ukraine’s largest new PSA in more than five years, the official Uryadovy Courier has published governmental approval of the transfer of 90% of rights and obligations of the old Royal Dutch Shell gas concession in Kharkiv and Donetsk regions to Yuzgaz BV, a Ukrainian-controlled Dutch company.
 Yuzgaz has contracted Slovakia’s NAFTA to develop the Yuzivska field, where work was frozen in 2014 in face of the military threat from Russia.
 A Yuzgaz official says he believes that restarting the project in 2019 will encourage foreign companies to invest in Ukraine oil and gas.